top of page

 3. Lain's affirmation of Self

-Nietzche in Thus spake Zarathustra affirms that friendship is the meaning of Overman, and it's the key aspect of what makes someone affirm life.
+Nietzsche in Thus spake Zarathustra affirms that friendship is the meaning of Overman, and it's the key aspect of what makes someone affirm life.
 While Lain did ignore her friends in real life, she still did make many friends in the Wired, and even exclaims her deep love for her friend Alice in Layer 12.
 This is in sharp contrast to Eiri who had no friends in either Tachibana or in the Knights.
 The Overman is a product of friendship, not a denial of it.

 Secondly, Lain's affirmation of suffering and sacrifice.
 Lain, in Layer 13, understands that she deeply loves her friend Alice, as well as "everyone", and thus paves the way forward through a sacrifice of her own desires and needs.
-This is, according to Nietzche, one of the hallmarks of the Overman, as someone who despises pleasure and instead makes personal sacrifices towards their goals despite the suffering it might entail.
+This is, according to Nietzsche, one of the hallmarks of the Overman, as someone who despises pleasure and instead makes personal sacrifices towards their goals despite the suffering it might entail.
 In this regard, the Overman is not selfish, they simply seek to go beyond simplistic desires.

 Lain Iwakura takes a similar approach to humanity, and decides to compassionately forgive and improve the lives of even those who wronged her.
 Lain loves her fellow man, despite not owing them a single thing from how she was treated.